ChildMindInstitute/mindlogger-backend-refactor/README.md

 | ONEUP\_HEALTH\_\_CLIENT\_SECRET                              | -                          | OneUpHealth API Client secret                                                                                                                                                                                                                                                                                                          |
 | ONEUP\_HEALTH\_\_MAX\_ERROR\_RETRIES                         | 5                          | Maximum number of times to re-attempt fetching health data from the OneUpHealth API.
 The overall total number of attempts will be this value plus one                                                                                                                                                                                  |

-> ✋You can see that some environment variables have double underscore (`__`) instead of `_`.
+> ✋Note: most environment variables have double underscore (`__`) instead of `_`.
 >
-> As far as `pydantic` supports [nested settings models](https://pydantic-docs.helpmanual.io/usage/settings/) it uses to have cleaner code
+> The application leverages `pydantic-settings` which supports [nested settings models](https://pydantic-docs.helpmanual.io/usage/settings/)
+> to effectively namespace related settings.

 ---

 ## Running Supporting Services

-The application requires Postgres, Redis and RabbitMQ to be running to start up and serve requests (as well as run the test suite).
+The application requires Postgres, Redis, and RabbitMQ to be running to start up and serve requests (as well as running the test suite).

 If mail services are needed, mailhog is required and is provided via docker compose.

 If uploading media files to applets or answers, then an S3 compatible service is needed.
 Minio is provided via docker compose.

-### Run services using Docker
+### Start Supporting Services using Docker

 - Run Postgres
   ```bash